Sunday, April 26, 2020

 We may ask ourselves, why does God allow us to suffer?
 Why does God put us into the darkness?
 If God is the world's light, why does He allow the destruction of humanity and the world?

-The good and the bad that's opposing qualities we possess and experience in our lifetime.
+The good and the bad are opposing qualities we possess and experience in our lifetime.
 Hence, bad things happen to good people, and bad people continue to live to spread the darkness of the soul.

 We choose the light because we already know how it is to be in the dark.
-We choose to be good rather than becoming evil because we don't want to be trapped in a world of endless suffering.
+We choose to be good rather than evil because we don't want to be trapped in a world of endless suffering.

 We experience the dark night of the soul.
 This time, no one is spared.
 Our collective experience is history to the darkness of humanity until we learn and get out of the dark.
+Remember, your suffering is my suffering, and your darkness is mine.
+We are all together, spiritually connected in our shared human experience.

 © 2020 Del Cusay